kkaduk/idea-agents/README.md

 - `shared-config` – shared config
 - `idea-creator-agent` – seeds ideas
 - `risk-estimator-agent` - risk estimates
-- `dea-critic-agent` – idea critic
+- `idea-critic-agent` – idea critic
 - `idea-finalizer-agent` – idea finalizer
 - `human-agent` – simple replacment for Human in the loop :)
 - `orchestration-service` – workflow for all the activity, use receptionist concept